eficode-academy/rf-advanced-web-katas/exercises/08-execute-javascript.md

   <summary>SeleniumLibrary</summary>

 We can submit the form directly with the SeleniumLibrary `Submit Form` keyword.
-This means that we're left with validating the submission succeeded.
+This means that we're left with validating that the submission succeeded.
 If our form was successfully filled, we should see `Submit successful!` at the top of the page.
-We can validte that with `Wait Until Page Contains` to check that our submit succeeded.
+We can validate that with `Wait Until Page Contains` to check that our submission succeeded.

 - Inside `Submit Form Successfully` call `Submit Form` inside an iframe.